-Most companies don’t recover from disasters.
+Most companies don’t recover from disasters and ransomware attacks.
 The costs are too high.
-93% of businesses go out of business within a year after a major disaster (Security Magazine).
+93% of organizations go out of business within a year after a major disaster (Security Magazine).

-The good news is that a disaster recovery plan can protect your systems, your data, and your business.
+The good news is that a disaster recovery plan (DRP) can protect your systems, your data, sensitive information, and your business operations.
 You can keep working (and thriving) through any disaster with a little forethought.

 What is Disaster Recovery Plan?

-A disaster recovery plan (DRP) is a set of procedures that help bring IT systems online after a disaster.
-A DRP’s goals are
+A DRP is a set of procedures that help bring IT systems online after a disaster and system breakdown.
+The goals of a DRP are:

 - Limiting damage and service disruption (response).